IrynaKamenska/Capstone-BookLibrary/README.md

 <div >
   <h2>Book Library</h2>
-  <p>A Book Library Website where can search books of your favourite authors. </p>
+  <p>A Book Library Website where can search books of your favorite authors. </p>
 </div>

 ### API